design-automation/mobius-sim-funcs/documentation/analyze.md

 **Parameters:**
-  * *origins:* A list of Rays or Planes, to be used as the origins for calculating the uobstructed views.
+  * *origins:* A list of Rays or Planes, to be used as the origins for calculating the unobstructed views.
   * *entities:* The obstructions: faces, polygons, or collections.
   * *radius:* The maximum radius of the visibility analysis.
   * *targets:* The target positions.